ÖBB recommend postponing non-essential trips on Wednesday

 In the opinion of Deutsche Bahn (DB), the strike has no legal basis; the company wants to stop the strike by means of an interim injunction.
 In the event of a strike, connections between Germany and Austria are likely to be affected; ÖBB advises travelers to postpone unnecessary train journeys.
 The Westbahn trains run as scheduled.

-Detailed information about the strike and the affected connections to and from Austria will be continuously updated online, as the ÖBB announced on Monday.
+Detailed information regarding the strike and the affected connections to and from Austria will be continuously updated online, as the ÖBB announced on Monday.
 “Passengers are asked to postpone unnecessary train journeys to and from Germany,” it said.
 The train connection for ÖBB-Sparschiene and standard tickets to and from Germany will be lifted; night train tickets can also be used during the day.
 Tickets purchased by January 8th are valid longer, namely until January 19th.

 Westbahn is running as scheduled